Our vision and values

 George Hawkins (senior minister)

 George is a Nottingham University graduate who came to Beeston Free as student before spending fifteen years working as an actuary in Southampton before training for ministry in the USA.
 George has been back at Beeston since 2012.
-George leads the ministry team and has particular responsibility for Women’s Ministry and Global Mission.
+George leads the ministry team and has particular responsibility for Global Mission.

 Dave Bish (associate minister)